ljw1004/csharpspec/csharp/interfaces.md

 It is a compile-time error for the same modifier to appear multiple times in an interface declaration.

 The `new` modifier is only permitted on interfaces defined within a class.
-It specifies that the interface hides an inherited member by the same name, as described in §10.3.4.
+It specifies that the interface hides an inherited member by the same name, as described in [The new modifier](classes.md#the-new-modifier).

 The `public`, `protected`, `internal`, and `private` modifiers control the accessibility of the interface.
-Depending on the context in which the interface declaration occurs, only some of these modifiers may be permitted (§3.5.1).
+Depending on the context in which the interface declaration occurs, only some of these modifiers may be permitted ([Declared accessibility](basic-concepts.md#declared-accessibility)).

 ### Partial modifier

 The `partial` modifier indicates that this *interface_declaration* is a partial type declaration.
-Multiple partial interface declarations with the same name within an enclosing namespace or type declaration combine to form one interface declaration, following the rules specified in §10.2.
+Multiple partial interface declarations with the same name within an enclosing namespace or type declaration combine to form one interface declaration, following the rules specified in [Partial types](classes.md#partial-types).

 ### Variant type parameter lists